Clifford-Deformed Compass Codes: Decoder

 In the case of a CSS code, $X$ and $Z$ syndromes can be decoded independently by running the MPWM algorithm on $X$ and $Z$ decoder graphs.
 This simplifies decoding since we are dividing the decoding problem into two.
-The XZZX$\square$ and ZXXZ$\square$- deformed codes we consider are not CSS codes, which means that we can't decode them in this way directly.
-However, we can get around this by considering that our decoding problem is equivalent to that of decoding a CSS code under an inhomogeneous noise model.
+The XZZX$\square$ and ZXXZ$\square$- deformed codes we consider are not CSS codes, which means that we cannot decode them in this way directly.
+However, we can get around this because our decoding problem is equivalent to that of decoding a CSS code under an inhomogeneous noise model.